AddonsXI/Puller/README.md

    When you're ready to pull, simply use your pull macro!

-   Make sure to have a line to your pull macro that contains only `/pull`.
+   Make sure to have a line in your pull macro that contains only `/pull`.

 4. **Broadcast to Party**